Splash Amarillo Waterpark

-Splash Amarillo Waterpark was a family-friendly waterpark located in Amarillo, Texas.
+Splash Amarillo Waterpark was a waterpark located in Amarillo, Texas.
 It was originally built as FireWater Waterpark in May 2000.
 It sat on a 13 acre site just half a mile down Interstate 40 from the Big Texan Steak Ranch.
 Attractions consisted of a 14,000 sqft wave pool, 845 ft long lazy river, a tower housing six separate slides, kids pool, and kids play tower.
 It also features a gift shop, concession stand, volleyball courts, and an arcade.
-It closed in 2016, and all the slides will be relocated to a new park in Plainview called Royal Splash Texas, which will open in 2017.
+It closed in 2016, and all the slides were relocated to a new park in Plainview called Royal Splash Texas, which opened in 2017.

 History

 Construction

 Groundbreaking for the formerly named FireWater Waterpark began on May 7, 1999.
 It was constructed at a cost of $3.7 million on a 21 acre site, but it itself would only cover 13 acre of the complex.
 Missouri Valley Inc. of Amarillo was the general contractor of the project.
 The construction was completed well before the set opening date of May 6, 2000.